gkindel/okjs/readme.md

 Reference
 -------------
-* okjs(options)
+* `okjs(options)`

     Returns an instance of the testing harness.

     Available options:
-    * verbose - if set to false, tests that pass are hidden
+    * `verbose` - if set to false, tests that pass are hidden
-    * wait_ms - default delay for callbacks and events
+    * `wait_ms` - default delay for callbacks and events
-    * exceptions - false by default.
-Setting to true will disable the catching of exceptions, which can help debugging tools.
+    * `exceptions` - Disabled the catching of exceptions, which can help debugging with browser tools which break on exceptions.
+Defaults to false.

-* .test(msg, fn)
+* `.test(msg, fn)`

     Defines a group of test assertions.
 Groups are executed sequentially.
 Exceptions in the function will halt the group functions execution.
 All outstanding events are resolved before moving on.

+    * `msg` : Associated test message.
+    * `fn` : An anonymous function with no arguments.

-* .equal(a, b, msg)
+* `.equal(a, b, msg)`

     Basic assert.
 Strictly compared.
 If objects are passed in, it looks for b.equals(a), if defined.
 Otherwise does a strict (===) compare.

+    * `a` , `b` : objects to be compared.
+    * `msg` : Associated test message.

-* .nequal(a, b, msg)
+* `.nequal(a, b, msg)`

     Basic negative assert.
 Strict.

+    * `a` , `b` : objects to be compared.
+    * `msg` : Associated test message.

-* .callback(msg, delay, fn, context)
+* `.callback(c, delay, fn, context)`

-    Returns a function which is intended to be asynchronously executed, by intervals, observers, eventlisteners, etc. The callback needs to be executed in 'delay' time or the test fails, even if "fn" was left null.
-The "context" parameter will be used as the "this" property, preserving scope for object methods.
+    Returns a function which is intended to be asynchronously executed, by intervals, observers, ajax responses, event listeners, etc. The callback needs to be executed in 'delay' time or the test fails, even if "fn" was left null.
+Arguments are preserved.

+    * `msg` : Associated test message.
+    * `delay` : Optional delay in msec.
+Overrides default timeout.
+    * `fn` : Optional callback which specifies an event listener function.
+    * `context` : Scope, to be used for `this` in the callback.

+* `.event(type, source, msg, fn, delay)`

+    Asserts an event will be fired.
+Event listener with callback is automatically added, waited for, and removed once either the event is caught or timeout occurs.
+Event arguments are preserved.

+    * `type` : Required event type (eg: "click", "resize").
+    * `source` : Object which is expected to fire event, supporting DOM event syntax.
+    * `msg` : Associated test message.
+    * `delay` : Optional delay in msec.
+Overrides default timeout.
+    * `fn` : Optional callback which specifies an event listener function.

+* `.log(msg)`

+    Logs a message with no effect on test results.
+Useful for notes.

+    * `msg` : Associated text message.

 More Info
 -------------